 Source: Own elaboration

-In Table 3, we show how the causal mechanism could look like when explaining and understanding those cases of the second term [PEER SUPPORT*SUPERVISOR SUPPORT*sense of urgency*relapse prevention and goal setting*IDENTICAL ELEMENTS*TRAINING AS ACTIVE LEARNING METHOD*balanced workload].
+Table 3 shows what the mechanism would be like for the second term [PEER SUPPORT*SUPERVISOR SUPPORT*sense of urgency*relapse prevention and goal setting*IDENTICAL ELEMENTS*TRAINING AS ACTIVE LEARNING METHOD*balanced workload].
 The cases that are members of this configuration are B2 and K2.

 Table 3 Causal mechanisms as a system (low level of abstraction) – 2nd term